smafira-bf3r/rg4c/README.md

-# rg4c
+# RG4C (Reasearch Goal 4 Criteria) dataset

-Datasets for the RG4C and RG4Cm
+Datasets for the RG4C and RG4Cm (subset of manually annotated abstracts)